scott-hw/predeployment-evaluation-sprint/README.md

 Replication code for *Pre-Deployment Diagnostic Evaluation for Public Sector Chatbots*.
 The paper evaluates a California state agency's Claude-based Digital Assistant against commercial models on post-disaster resource navigation questions derived from the January 2025 Eaton Fire.

+**Note**: Exact experiment is not replicable, as the system prompt used is not public.
+Uploading a separate system prompt is possible to replicate a similar but non-identical procedure.

 ## Repository structure

 ```